Updated June 2026

 - Explosively extend your hips and knees to drive the weight overhead.

-- Lock out your arms at the top, then lower the weights back to your shoulders.
+- Lock out your arms at the top, then lower the weight back to your shoulders.

 - Duration: 20-25 minutes